cloudflare/workers-for-platforms-example/README.md

 ## Getting started

-Your Cloudflare account needs access to Workers for Platforms and D1.
-Please talk to your CSM or request access in our [Discord](https://discord.gg/Qgq5WNUy).
+Your Cloudflare account needs access to Workers for Platforms.
+Please talk to your CSM to request access.

 > As of 7 Sept 2022, you need to install wrangler@d1 to use the D1 binding: `npm install wrangler@d1`.